SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 ### Performance improvements

-Starting from the version 10.13 of the Cumulocity platform several improvements were implemented for users with inventory roles access.
-In the past slower responses could have been observed on the tenants with big inventory hierarchies.
-Currently following UI pages should work smoother after switching to new approach:
+Starting with version 10.13 of the {{< product-c8y-iot >}} platform, several improvements have been implemented for users with inventory roles access.
-* Device Management > Devices > particular device page > tabs including "Info", "Measurements", "Alarms", "Events", "Control" should load and present the data fast
-* Device Management > Devices > All devices, and all similar screens with search for multiple inventory objects
+In earlier versions responses were slow for tenants with large inventory hierarchies.
+The following UI pages have an improved performance after updating to version 10.16:
+* In the [device details view](/users-guide/device-management/#device-details), the tabs **Info**, **Measurements**, **Alarms**, **Events** and **Control**.
+* Pages displaying lists of inventory objects, such as [All devices](/users-guide/device-management/#viewing-devices).
-* All screens with aggregated alarm views from many devices, if number of alarms in the system is not big.
-Example screens: Cockpit > Home, Cockpit > Alarms, Device Management > Home
+* Pages with aggregated alarm views from multiple devices, if the number of alarms in the system is low, for example, [Cockpit > Home dashboard](/users-guide/cockpit/#home-dashboard), Cockpit > Alarms and Device Management > Home.
-* Similar for screens with aggregated events and operations from many devices.
-Example screens: Device Management > Overviews > Events, Device Management > Overviews > Device control
+* Pages with aggregated events and operations from multiple devices, for example, Device Management > Overviews > Events and Device Management > Overviews > Device control.

 <a name="app-access"></a>
 ### Granting application access